speedoops/StayHydrated/README.md

 # About

 Stay Hydrated is a WPF application which reminds users to drink water.
-A notification is displayed periodically with a reminder message.
-Users can also mute notifications and configure if the application runs on startup in the Settings.
+A notification is displayed periodically with a reminder.

+In the settings, users can specify how often a reminder occurs and for how long it appears.
+Users can also mute notifications and configure if the application runs on startup.

 # Libraries Used